hipe/tmx/fields/doc/issues/012-normal-normalization.md

-as we have suggested at [#ac-003.1], we can then try to use the same underlying mechanism whether our remote source of data is human, file or other. the referent and its asset has demonstrated this approach as both viable and useful.
+as we have suggested at [#ac-003.1], we can then try to use the same underlying mechanism whether our remote source of data is human, file or other. the referent and its asset have demonstrated this approach as both viable and useful.

 (we will sidestep the problem of how you translate something like a